fcm742-01/gitTutorial/README.md

 ![img](images/fork.png)

 You don't edit anything on github.
 Github stores your backup.
 In order to edit your repo you have to copy it to your machine.
-This requires you to download git to your local machine.
+This requires you to download the git program to your local machine.
+You will then need to install it.
 There are several ways to do this.

 # Mac and windows<a id="sec-3"></a>